 Her GP referred her for imaging at the local hospital, which identified that a deep tissue tension suture had been left in her abdomen following surgery in 2014.
 Sarah immediately felt concerned and confused at how she could have been left with a retained suture.

 She required an operation to remove the suture.
 Following the operation, she unfortunately developed another infection.

 Sarah has since made a full recovery.
 However, she had suffered pain, stress and worry unnecessarily due to the retained suture following her Caesarean Section in 2014.

 How we helped

-Sarah instructed Megan Barker, of Pryers Solicitors, to investigate whether it was negligent to leave the tension suture in situ.
-Megan obtained supportive evidence from a Consultant Obstetrician in relation to the surgery, and also from a Consultant General Surgeon in relation to her current condition and any future risks.
+Sarah instructed Pryers to investigate whether it was negligent to leave the tension suture in situ.
+Our team obtained supportive evidence from a Consultant Obstetrician in relation to the surgery, and also from a Consultant General Surgeon in relation to her current condition and any future risks.

-We wrote to the Defendant Trust with our allegations of negligence in February 2018.
+We wrote to the Defendant Trust with our allegations of negligence.
 We alleged that it was negligent to fail to remove one of the three tension sutures that had been used during the Caesarean section.